TomD0wning/DataStructuresAndAlgorithms/OptimisationAndGraphs.md

 ### MST & Prim's algorithm

-As mentioned in the [Spanning Trees](#Spanning-trees)  , every graph has at least one spanning tree, which will haveexactly V-1 edges, and in general there will be many spanning trees, even in a sparse graph.
-An MST for a weighted graph is simply a spanning tree that minimises the sum of the of the wightes along it's edges.
+As mentioned in the [Spanning Trees](#Spanning-trees)  , every graph has at least one spanning tree, which will have exactly V-1 edges, and in general there will be many spanning trees, even in a sparse graph.
+An MST for a weighted graph is simply a spanning tree that minimises the sum of the of the weights along it's edges.

-The concept of MST is important beacuse it allows us to prove a lower bound of traversing the graph, for instance this is helpful for finding routes, or the shortest route for data to travel on a network.
+The concept of MST is important because it allows us to prove a lower bound of traversing the graph, for instance this is helpful for finding routes, or the shortest route for data to travel on a network.

 The left graph on the below image shows a tour of cities whereas the right shows the MST of this tour, which has one edge removed, we can see this is a spanning tree as it connects every vertex and contains no cycles.
 Giving us ```length of tour > length of path ≥ length of MST tree```

 ![MST_tour](./images/MST_LengthOfTour.png)

-Prim's algoithm is a greedy solution to the problem of finding an MST.
+Prim's algorithm is a greedy solution to the problem of finding an MST.
 The algorithm starts from a chosen vertex and grows the MST vertex by vertex, at each stage there are two kinds of vertex:

 - Those in the current tree
 - Those _not_ in the current tree

 Prim's works from the following principle:

-Amoungst all the edges that join a vertex in B to one in A find the shortest. suppose this edge joins _w_ in set B to _u_ in set A. Then add the edge _uw_ to the tree.
-This adds the vertex that is closest to the existig tree, so the tree is extended at the least possible cost, following the greedy principle.
+Amongst all the edges that join a vertex in B to one in A find the shortest. suppose this edge joins _w_ in set B to _u_ in set A. Then add the edge _uw_ to the tree.
+This adds the vertex that is closest to the existing tree, so the tree is extended at the least possible cost, following the greedy principle.

 Below is a structured english version of the algorithm that uses a priority queue.
 For each vertex in the queue, it keeps track of the shortest edge that could connect that vertex to the current tree, and which vertex in the current tree that edge goes to, holding them in order of how close they are to the existing tree, with the closest at the front.
 Adding the edge that links the vertex at the front of the priority queue to the corresponding nearest vertex in the tree therefore represents the greedy choice at each stage.